wilferraciolli/fullCycle-liveTrackingRoutes/frontend/nextjs-ui/README.md

 This project will be used to be the front end of the routing track, it uses NextJS framework, with React and tailwind.
 It will be mainly SSR.
 this also will need to integrate with Google APIs to display the map to the user.
+To install NextJS  run the following script `npm install next@latest -g`
 ![1-overview.png](../images/1-overview.png)

 # Next Js and SSR
-The idea is to have server side rended pages rather than a traditional SPA. the server will render the page and send the page to the user only additional JS will be added in case the page needs to.
+The idea is to have server side rendered pages rather than a traditional SPA. the server will render the page and send the page to the user only additional JS will be added in case the page needs to.
 ![2-next-js-architecture.png](../images/2-next-js-architecture.png)